gavanderhoorn/fanuc_ros_tools/README.md

 ## Overview

-A small collection of tools that can be useful when using a Fanuc robot with ROS.
+A small collection of tools that can be useful when using a Fanuc robot with ROS-Industrial.

 ## Installation